johnnydeez/exip/_posts/2023-10-12-thirty-seven-floors-bangkok.markdown

 catagories: [Photography, Travel, Thailand]
 ---

-I've written this post a half dozen times.
+I've written this post a half-dozen times.

 I just don't really know where to start or—how to.
 My time in Thailand was unlike any other travel experience I've had.